Fintel Short Squeeze Leaderboard Identifies Short Squeeze Opportunities for Traders

 The Short Squeeze Leaderboard provides a leaderboard ranking of companies with the highest Short Squeeze Score so traders can easily identify companies with the highest likelihood.
 For traders who want to find short squeeze opportunities before they happen, the Short Squeeze Leaderboard is an ideal tool.

-Altimeter Group is third on this week’s list with a score of 94.44.
-The raw short interest reported by exchanges is 19.4M shares, which is 10% higher than one month prior, and 38.82% of public float.
-At current trading volumes, it would take short sellers 6.51 days to cover their positions.
-Like Progenity, AGC shares are on the REG SHO Threshold list.
-The cost to borrow AGC shares is 85%, which is elevated.
-The options market is bullish on AGC shares as the put/call ratio is 0.67.
+Newegg Commerce is back on the list this week with a score of 96.07.
+The company hasn’t had quite the same price action as PPSI and NUZE, but it has seen some steady profits in the last few weeks.
+After a long period of significant decline to 11.73 / share, on November 8, the share price reversed the trend and started a steady climb, reaching a high of 22.20 last week and closing at 19.84 on Friday.
+In response, short interest jumped 102% in the first week of November, from 1.04M shares to 2.1M shares, an increase of 102%.
+The cost to borrow shares is currently 84%.

-* SYTA - stock 5 is skipped for this release because their market cap is below 20MM
+* PTPI - stock 4 is skipped for this release because their market cap is below 30

 Short Squeeze Scores scoring model ranges from 0 to 100, with 100 being most likely, relative to its peers.